 Where to Stay in San Francisco

-Golden Gate Hotel — A quaint hotel close to Union Square, this is a great centrally located place to stay in the city.
-They have a number of great rooms available and breakfast (and parking!) is included in the room rate.
+Orchard Hotel — A boutique hotel in the downtown area this is a great centrally located place to stay in the city.
+They have a number of great rooms available and breakfast is included in the room rate.
 Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more hotels in San Francisco!